How to Fold Salami for Charcuterie Board Like a Pro

 Genuine marble serving surface measuring 15 by 9 inches with a hand-applied gold edge and custom engraving.
 Available as board only, with a knife set, with coasters, or as a complete set with knives and coasters.

-The marble surface stays cool, which is ideal for keeping salami and cheese at the right serving temperature longer.
+The marble surface stays cool, which keeps salami and cheese at the right serving temperature longer.
 The gold edge adds a formal finish that makes every arrangement look intentional.

 Marble stays cooler than wood, extending the life of your salami roses and keeping cheese at serving temperature throughout the gathering.